 “Aye sir, true enough.”
 Krumer started to move back on deck, but paused when he noticed Hunter was not behind him.
 “Captain?”

 “Bad omen, that.
-Last time a vampire had stowed away when it ached,” Whitehorse shrugged.
+Last time it ached, a vampire had stowed away,” Whitehorse shrugged.

 “I still doubt the two were related.
-Besides, you’re only irritated because he locked you below decks.”
+Besides, you’re only irritated because he locked you below decks,” Hunter replied.

 Captain Hunter ignored the phantom ache in his artificial hand and reached for a glove to tug over it.

-“Fortunately he didn’t make a light meal out of your tough orcish hide.
-I understand your feelings however, I’d like to lay hands upon him myself.
-He stole my best pocket watch, not to mention a week’s worth of supplies and our best steam glider before he set out for whatever port he finally landed at.
+“Fortunately, he didn’t make a light meal out of your tough orcish Canadian hide.
+I understand your feelings, however I’d like to lay hands upon him myself.
+He stole my best pocket watch, not to mention a week’s worth of supplies and our best steam glider before setting out for whatever port he finally landed on.
 Speaking of which, how far out from a port are we?”

 “Mr. Baker says no more than three days’ strong sail for Briggs’ Reach.
-Five for Londinium proper.
-Not much here, this far north over Ak’iriel Forest.”
+Five for London proper.
+Not much here, this far north over the Ardennes.”

-“That’s more that just a gale of wind.”
+“That’s more than just a gale of wind.”

 Scrambling to their feet, they raced to the deck.